request an appointment online.

 If you are diagnosed with oral cancer, your doctor will discuss the best options to treat it.
 This depends on several factors, including the type and stage of the cancer and your general health.

-Your treatment for oral cancer will be customized to your particular needs.
+Your oral cancer treatment will be customized to your needs.
 One or more of the following therapies may be recommended to treat the cancer or help relieve symptoms.

 Surgery

 Surgery is the most frequent first treatment for oral cancer.
 The type of surgery depends on the type, extent and stage of the cancer.
-Surgical techniques are designed to remove all of the cancer in the mouth, and if needed, lymph nodes confirmed or suspected to have cancer cells.
+Surgical techniques are designed to remove all of the cancer in the mouth.
+Lymph nodes that are confirmed or suspected to have cancer cells are also removed.

 During oral cancer surgery, surgeons work closely with pathologists who use special techniques to examine the tissues and make sure the cancer is removed completely.
 If needed, plastic surgeons reconstruct the surgical site and help restore function.